Insight

 The above includes dismissals on grounds of redundancy.
 Any absences connected with pregnancy/maternity should not be a factor in selecting people for redundancy.
 For example, such absences should be ignored when scoring an employee on their attendance.

-Women on maternity leave have additional protections when it comes to redundancy situations - they should be offered any suitable alternative vacancy in priority over any other employee also at risk of redundancy.
+Since 6 April 2024, both pregnant women (who have notified their employer they are pregnant) and women on maternity leave have additional protections when it comes to redundancy situations - they should be offered any suitable alternative vacancy in priority over any other employee also at risk of redundancy.
+Previously, only women on maternity leave got this protection.

 Who can be liable for discriminatory conduct?